 - 1. Turn off the compressor being serviced and lock open the appropriate disconnect switches.

-- 2. Close intake isolation valve
+- 2. Close intake isolation valve (optional)

 - 3. Remove the protective cover by loosening the wing nut (if applicable) and latches.

 - 4. Remove the element.

 - 5. Clean inside of housing.

 - 6. Insert a new element (note orientation of the element).

 - 7. Replace protective cover and tighten wing nut (if applicable) and latches.

-- 8. Open intake isolation valve
+- 8. Open intake isolation valve (optional)

 - 9. Turn on the compressor

-7.3 Readjustment of Cut-Out and Cut-In Pressure
+8.3 Readjustment of Cut-Out and Cut-In Pressure (Without HMI)

-The cut-out pressure refers to the discharge air pressure at which the unit will stop and is indicated by the pressure readout on the Signal 1 display.
-Refer to section 3.3.16 (page 32)
+The cut-out pressure refers to the discharge air pressure at which the unit will stop.
+On non HMI units this is adjusted using the pressure switch